 This is an excellent course and I would recommend it to anyone who's serious about the solar energy industry.

-Ryan Mayfield has been working in the renewable energy field since 1999 and is the President of Renewable Energy Associates, a consulting firm providing design, support and educational services for electrical contractors, architectural and engineering firms, manufacturers and government agencies.
-Ryan serves as Photovoltaic Systems Technical Editor for SolarPro...[more]
+Ryan Mayfield has been working in the renewable energy field since 1999 and is the President of Mayfield Renewables (formerly Renewable Energy Associates), a consulting firm providing design, support and educational services for electrical contractors, architectural and engineering firms, manufacturers and government agencies.
+Ryan served as Photovoltaic Systems...[more]

-Randy Batchelor is a solar energy professional with experience designing and building projects ranging from small off-grid power systems to utility-scale plants connected at medium Voltage.
-Randy has been working in the solar industry since 2006 at several rapidly growing companies where he has filled various roles in engineering and construction management.
-Randy has...[more]
+Randy Batchelor is a licensed Electrical Engineer in California and is a NABCEP Certified PV Professional.
+He has experience with projects ranging from small off-grid power systems to utility-scale plants connected at medium Voltage.
+Randy has been working in the solar industry since 2006 and has been involved in the design and construction of hundreds of PV systems,...[more]

 Set up email notifications and your student profile (Text)